Peppermint Dipped Marshmallows for Hot Cocoa {Great Gift Idea!}

 So, you can make these as simple or fancy as you’d like.
 You’ll need at least marshmallows, chocolate, cute paper straws, peppermint or candy sprinkles, and a way to package them (if giving as gifts).

-How to Make Peppermint Dipped Marshmallows
+How to Make Chocolate Covered Marshmallows

 Shop for supplies here: